KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.5.0 (28th October 2023)**
+- Support for Among Us 2023.24.10 and Fungle map
+- New lobby button for mod summary
+- New darker color: Shadow
+- Highlighted vent for Impostors if Stranded is inside
+- Fixed a few language issues
+- New cosmetics: 8 hats, 4 visors, 1 nameplate

 **Version 3.4.0 (1st October 2023)**
 - All gamemodes HUD reworked.
 - Medusa rework: petrify last forever now, petrified players die when a meeting is called but every crewmate has a button to unpetrify a player.